grommunio/gromox/doc/glossary.rst

 	ReplIDs.
 	In Gromox, the Mapping Signature has the same value as the Store GUID.

-Internal Identifier
-	Either a FID or MID.

 IID_
 	A prefix in source code for "interface identifier", related to the MSMAPI C API and the ``IUnknown::QueryInterface`` function therein.
 	Identifiers may be ``IID_IMessage``, ``IID_IMAPIFolder``,
-	``IID_IMAPITable``, etc.
+	``IID_IMAPITable``, etc. Not to be confused with "internal identifier" (see below).

+GLOBCNT / GCV
+	Short for "global object count(er)".
+Scope: one mailbox replica.
+Limit:
+	2^48.
+Every folder and message object is assigned a **unique, non-reusable** GC value (GCV).
+GCVs need not be assigned in any particular order, and no particular order should be inferred from GCVs.
+	In practice, a strictly monotonically increasing counter is used.
+This is memory efficient and incurs lower fragmentation of the GCV space than random GCV assignment.

+	Some components can perform a *range reservation* (e.g.
+	``ropGetLocalReplicaIds`` and the gromox-exmdb ``create_folder`` RPC).
+	causing the *top-level* counter to make bigger jumps, while the component that performed the reservation deals out GCVs objects from that range and seemingly in backwards fashion.
+For example, in Gromox, a created folder may receive GCV 0x10000 and because it reserves 0x10001..0x1ffff for messages, the next folder gets GCV 0x20000.
+Once the first folder has exceeded its reservation, it will make another, e.g. 0x30000..0x3ffff.

+	In Gromox (2.17), the SQLite fields ``folder_id`` and ``message_id``
+	are GCVs.
+(This may change at a later time.)

+	On the wire, GLOBCNT is encoded as 6 octets, MSB-first (big-endian).
+In Gromox source code, it is also MSB-first in certain representations (e.g. ``struct GLOBCNT``)

+Internal Identifier
+	The aggregation of the 48-bit *GLOBCNT* plus the 16-bit *replid* of the creator.
+Scope: all replicas of a mailbox.
+Limit: not defined because aggregate.
+Total size: 8 octets.
+IIDs have no particular order.
+On the wire, GLOBCNT is MSB-first, but replid is LSB-first.
+Historic design choices made it such that Gromox's source code keeps these as uint64_t with mixed-endianess, cf. function ``rop_util_make_eid_ex``.
+Unparsed
+	IIDs look a bit weird in log messages because of this bit order.

 Folder Identifier, FID
-	Visible in EX entryids (with conditions) at bytes 38-46.
+	Name for *internal identifier* when talking about a folder object.
+The FID can be observed in *EX entryids* (with conditions) at bytes 38–46.
-	Consists of GCV (6 bytes) + ReplID (2 bytes) = 8 bytes.
-	Because those 8 bytes are treated as a 64-bit integer in Gromox, FIDs in Gromox often look reversed.
-	In Gromox, "fid" as a variable name sometimes refers to either the 8-byte FID or just the GCV.
+	In Gromox source code (as of 2.17), ``fid`` as a variable name sometimes refers to either the internal identifier or just the GCV.
+	``fid_val`` is almost exclusively the GCV form.

 Message Identifier, MID
-	Visible in EX entryids (with conditions) at bytes 62-70.
+	Name for *internal identifier* when talking about a message object.
+The MID can be observed in *EX entryids* (with conditions) at bytes 62–70.
-	Consists of GCV (6 bytes) + ReplID (2 bytes) = 8 bytes.
-	Because those 8 bytes are treated as a 64-bit integer in Gromox, FIDs in Gromox often look reversed.
-	In Gromox, "mid" as a variable name sometimes refers to either the 8-byte MID or just the GCV.
+	In Gromox source code (as of 2.17), ``mid`` as a variable name sometimes refers to either the internal identifier or just the GCV.
+	``mid_val`` is almost exclusively the GCV form.

 Global Identifier, GID
-	Database GUID (16 bytes) + GCV (6 bytes) = 22 bytes.
+	The aggregation of the 128-bit dbguid plus the 48-bit *GLOBCNT*.
+Scope: all replicas of a mailbox.
+Limit: not defined because aggregate.
+Total
+	size: 22 octets.

 External Identifier for objects, XID
 	EX: 16-byte namespace GUID (which?) + GCV (6 bytes) = 22 bytes.